youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 }
 ```

-**Note:** `Divider` is a provided composable function that creates a horizontal divider.
+**com.example.sky.database.Note:** `Divider` is a provided composable function that creates a horizontal divider.

-As you want `MyScreenContent` to be what your users see when they open the app, you have to modify the `MainActivity` code accordingly.
+As you want `MyScreenContent` to be what your users see when they open the app, you have to modify the `com.example.sky.com.example.sky.com.example.sky.MainActivity` code accordingly.
 Also, you can modify the preview code, so that you can iterate faster in Android Studio without deploying the app to a device or emulator.

 ```
-class MainActivity : AppCompatActivity() {
+class com.example.sky.com.example.sky.com.example.sky.MainActivity : AppCompatActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)
         setContent {